Nederlandsche Scheepsbouw Maatschappij: World War I

 All in all the maximum width of the exit from the Oosterdok spelled the end for the location of the shipyard on the Conradstraat.
 Already after the affair with the J.P.
-Coen the board had decided that a move to a place suitable for building bigger ships was inevitable.
+Coen the board had decided that a move to a place suitable for building larger ships was inevitable.
 After many negotiations a suitable site for the shipyard was found on the north bank of the IJ.
 It was situated west of Zijkanaal I, and it northern limit was a dead canal now called Corn.
 Douwes kanaal.
 The NSM got a 50 year lease with an option for another 25 years on 170,000 m2.